elirancv/DistroKid-Release-Packer/README.md

 A: Another workflow is running or stale lock file exists.
 Remove `.workflow.lock` if safe.

 **Q: Schema validation errors**
 A: Schema validation is strict by default.
 Check `schemas/release_schema.json` for required fields.
 Set `strict_schema_validation: false` to allow warnings.
+Use `distrokid validate configs/release.json` for detailed validation with beautiful formatting.

+**Q: UTF-8 encoding errors**
+A: The CLI now provides clear error messages for encoding issues.
+Open the file in a text editor (VS Code, Notepad++) and save it with UTF-8 encoding.
+The `validate` command also checks UTF-8 encoding automatically.

 **Q: Windows long path errors**
 A: Install `pywin32` for automatic long path support: `pip install pywin32`

 **Q: Where are log files?**
-A: Logs are written to `runtime/logs/release_packer_YYYYMMDD.log`
+A: Logs are written to `runtime/logs/release_packer_YYYYMMDD.log`.
+Use `distrokid logs list` to see all logs, or `distrokid logs view` to view the most recent log with automatic test filtering.

 **Q: How to process multiple releases?**
-A: Use `python scripts/pack.py --batch <directory>` to process all `release*.json` files.
+A: Use `distrokid batch ./releases` (recommended) or `python scripts/pack.py --batch <directory>` to process all `release*.json` files.

 For more troubleshooting, see `docs/QUICK_START.md` and `docs/WORKFLOW.md`.